silvioar/data-development-project/README.md

 1. Show how the cron file saves the executions and show the prints.
 2. The last update was at 00:20.
 Now we can see a new update at 13:20, so the data has changed.
 3. I'll refresh the Power BI Dashboard for update the data (At this part of the video, the dashboard contains data from 00:20)
 4. I update the Power BI with the 13:20 data.
+We can see how all the numbers changes.
 5. If I had a PRO license of Power BI, I could publish the dashboard and schedule the update from the Power BI workspace.